bunchofstring/dcs/README.md

 | 5.&nbsp;(Optional)&nbsp;Install&nbsp;Python   | Version 3.11 or greater.
 This step is required to run the Python-based worker or its tests outside of a container.
 Ref: https://www.python.org/downloads/                                                                                               |

 # Test It!
 In addition to the informal manual testing that takes place in development, some tests were automated and they are part of this repo.
+The following commands can be executed via shell from the directory where dcs was cloned (i.e. named "dcs" by default).

 ## Lightweight test strategy
 Tests are categorized according to their type - as system, integration, or unit.
 The test functions are annotated using markers of the same name ([an example](https://github.com/bunchofstring/dcs/blob/c6a24bd06a41855a336edbd6e96b99c2296bf35c/worker/source/test_sandbox.py#L30)).
 For marker definitions, see [pytest.ini](pytest.ini).
 Below is a command to quickly count tests of each type.